abpframework/abp/docs/en/Tutorials/Part-2.md

 ## Localization

-Before starting to the UI development, we first want to prepare the localization texts (you normally do when needed while developing your application).
+Before starting to the UI development, we first want to prepare the localization texts (you normally do this when needed while developing your application).

 Localization texts are located under the `Localization/BookStore` folder of the `Acme.BookStore.Domain.Shared` project: